NATS

 Picture

-Parents attend separate 90-minute sessions and are taught how to assist their teens in making and keeping friends.
-Parents help expand their teen's social network and provide feedback through coaching during weekly socialization homework assignments.
+Parents attend concurrent 90-minute sessions and are taught how to support their teens in making and keeping friends.
+Parents help expand their teen's social network and provide feedback through coaching during weekly practice assignments.

 EFFECT Purpose

-This program serves to help teens who have difficulty with the executive functioning skills that help them be more successful with home, school, and social activities.
+This program serves to help teens who need to build executive function skills that help them be more successful with home, school, and social activities.
 The teens who would benefit from these group and individual sessions are able to handle the academic rigor that high school and college offers,

 Picture

-but fall short on the executive functioning pieces.
-Participants may also work on problem solving skills (stating main and sub-problems to include inferred problems) and Theory of Mind (perspective-taking and reading emotions) skills that can directly impact executive function skills, social interactions and other communication skills.
-The EFFECT program works best if the student's social skills are not a concern or have been addressed through our PEERS® program first.
+but could benefit from building their executive function skills.
+Participants may also work on problem solving skills (stating main and sub-problems to include inferred problems) and aspects related to the Double Empathy Problem (perspective-taking and reading emotions) that can directly impact executive function skills, social interactions and other communication skills.
+The EFFECT program works best if the student's social interaction skills have not impacted their everyday lives.

 What is executive functioning?